 Make an egg wash by whisking a whole egg and a splash of heavy cream or whole milk.
 When the dough is ready to be baked, uncover the trays and paint on the egg wash with a pastry brush.

-Slide in the baking sheets and turn down the oven to 450ºF (232°C) and bake the buns for 20-25 minutes.
-Then, remove the steaming pans after 10 minutes.
-Rotate the trays, front to back and top to bottom halfway through the bake if baking both trays at the same time.
+Slide in the baking sheets and bake the buns for 25 minutes.
+After the first 15 minutes rotate the trays, front to back, and top to bottom.
 Do keep an eye on these near the end, they may need more or less time depending on your oven.

 Once baked, remove from the oven and let the buns cool on wire racks.